Tom's Guide Verdict

 Whichever setup you choose, the buds hold a strong connection.
 I enjoyed up to 38 feet of wireless listening away from my smartphone.
 Stuttering only occurred when stepping out of range.

-The Sony WF-1000xM3 is more than just a do-over done right for the brand (I'm looking at you, WF-SP700N).
+The Sony WF-1000XM3 is more than just a do-over done right for the brand (I'm looking at you, WF-SP700N).
 It's a true wireless triumph that successfully combines stellar sonics with impressive noise cancellation.
 A plethora of features and solid battery life also elevate its status among the elite.
+These Sony's easily earn a spot on our best wireless earbuds list.

-But the WF-1000xM3 has a few drawbacks that keep it from storming into the number one spot.
+But the WF-1000XM3 has a few drawbacks that hold it back from absolute domination.
 It could have benefited from physical buttons (certainly a volume rocker at the top); the unreliable touch controls make call management and playback frustrating at times.
 The loose fit and poor call quality are also major letdowns.